Watch every 147 in Crucible history

-Of the 175 maximum breaks in professional snooker history, 'only' 11 have occurred on the hallowed baize of the Crucible tables, with just seven different players achieving the feat across four decades.
+Of the 176 maximum breaks in professional snooker history, 'only' 12 have occurred on the hallowed baize of the Crucible tables, with just eight different players achieving the feat across four decades.

 Cliff Thorburn famously entered the record books by grinding his way to the iconic first World Championship 147 - and second ever in any tournament behind Steve Davis' frame of perfection at the 1982 Lada Classic - but it would be a nine-year wait before the next when Jimmy White thrilled the crowd en route to his third of six finals.